FirstPersonNetwork/ostc-fpp-rs/docs/lkmv-tool-commands.md

 ### lkmv export pgp-keys

-Exports the first set of keys used in your Community DID for signing, authentication, and decryption operations.
+Exports the first set of keys used in your Persona DID for signing, authentication, and decryption operations.

 #### Options

 - `-p, --passphrase <passphrase>`

   Passphrase to protect the exported PGP secrets.

 - `-u, --user-id <first_name last_name <email@domain>>`
   PGP User ID using the 'NAME <EMAIL_ADDRESS>' format.

 #### Examples